By Ed Malaker

 In the Lindy Fralin partial tap resistor article, we showed you how to install the modification and shared some ways to make it more useful.
-This time we are going to show you how to improve the modification even further, to the extent that it will enhance any pickup splitting modification, no matter how much gain the pickup creates.
+This time, we’ll show you how to improve the modification even further, to the extent that it will enhance any pickup splitting modification, no matter how much gain the pickup creates.

-Let’s quickly recap what we already know, so we’re on the same page.
-If I’m going too fast, or you don’t understand something, you should take a second to review one of the many articles we have concerning humbucker splitting, or our article covering the Lindy Fralin Partial Tap Resistor.
+Let’s recap what we already know, so we’re on the same page.
+If you don’t understand something, take a second to review one of our many articles concerning humbucker splitting or our article covering the Lindy Fralin Partial Tap Resistor.

 Example 1 shows what a typical standard wiring diagram might look like for a Gibson Les Paul with two humbuckers.
 Notice that each humbucker has two wires connected, instead of going to a component like the other two.

 To add the coil-splitting modification, we change one of the standard pots to a push-pull pot.
 It doesn’t matter which pot you convert, but we like to use a tone pot because there are fewer wires soldered to them, and they are easier to convert.
 Once the pot is changed, you connect the two colored wires that were twisted together and taped off in Example 1 to the switch of the push-pull pot.
 Then connect a wire from the switch of the push-pull pot to Ground, and the modification is complete.

 Example 2 shows what it might look like if we added the coil-splitting mod to the bridge pickup of the guitar as in Example 1.
 Notice that the original circuit is still in place.
 The push-pull pot gives us a way to add additional wiring.

 Lindy Fralin Partial Tap